srsolutionsag/Subscription/README.md

 git clone https://github.com/studer-raimann/Subscription.git
 ```
 As ILIAS administrator go to "Administration->Plugins" and install/activate the plugin.
-This Plugin requires the ActiveRecord Library.
+This Plugin requires ActiveRecord and ilRouterGUI.

 Contact
 -------